 Prior to working at the Department of State, Jason served as a domestic intelligence analyst at the Congressional Research Service.
-In addition, he spent four years serving as a national security adviser to a United States Congressional Representative.
-Jason is also a lecturer at the University of Maryland where he has taught courses on terrorist finance, ISIL, and terrorist behavior.
-He holds degrees from Johns Hopkins University, Columbia University, and the University of Mississippi.
+In addition, he was the national security adviser to a United States Congressional Representative.
+He also has worked at the U.S. Department of Commerce’s Technology Administration.

 Jason is also a Senior Fellow at the Soufan Center and a Senior Advisor at the Soufan Group.
 Jason is also on the editorial advisory board for the International Journal of Intelligence and Counterintelligence.